Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

 If the idea of going on a video or virtual date has crossed your mind, you’re not alone.
-In this time of social distancing, the need to connect is essential, and we now have the bandwidth to do that online.
+During the time of social distancing, many people realized the need to connect is essential, and we now have the bandwidth to do that online.

 So how do you look your best when you’re not in a professional news studio and your hair is less than perfect?

 Here’s how to get started with virtual dating to help you find your digital soul mate.

 Before the coronavirus pandemic, dating online had a certain flow.
 You created a profile, you searched and swiped until you matched, started a chat, graduated to a text or phone call, and then met in person.

 Dating during a quarantine has a different pace, and for many singles, the time it takes to go from searching for a match to actually making contact has accelerated.
 Like most people today, you’re probably home with time on your hands and your mobile phone at your side.